 Learn how to play football like Barcelona.
-Where they don't let the other team have possession of the ball.
+Where they don't let the other team have possession of the soccer ball.
+And if they do lose the ball, they fight to win it back right away.

 What do you call the Barcelona style of play?
 It's call Tiki Taka football, which more or less means touch-touch.
 The tiki taka style of play is characterized by possessing the ball for large portions of the game, moving the ball quickly from one player to the next and in and out of the opponent, breaking them down with short passes.
 It is a huge game of keep away, with the other team acting as the "piggy in the middle".

 Essentially, the key idea with tiki taka is to always keep the ball away from your opponent and then to deliever that killer pass to score a goal.
 Tiki taka is all about passing and moving without the ball and making the game very simple.
-And then, surprise them with the final goal scoring killer pass.
+And then, surprise them with the final goal scoring killer pass in behind the defense.

-The killer pass is the through ball in behind the defense, just as the other team is lulled to sleep and worn out from chasing the ball all around the pitch all game long.
-Or, some players can get so frustrated chasing Barcelona around on the pitch that they erupt in anger, as Cristiano Ronaldo has many times when he has had to chase Barcelona players around the pitch.
+The killer pass is a through ball in behind a defender or a cross that cuts out defenders, just as the other team is lulled to sleep and worn out from chasing the ball all around the pitch all game long.
+Or, some players can get so frustrated chasing Barcelona around on the pitch that they erupt in anger, as Cristiano Ronaldo has many times when he has had to chase Barcelona players around the pitch while playing against them for Real Madrid.

 And this is the way the game of soccer (football) is supposed to be played.
 The style of play that both Barcelona and Spain play like nobody else in the world, perhaps even better than Brazil.
 This tiki taka style of play has enabled Barcelona to win numerous La Liga trophies and the Champions League.
 And then Spain of course just won the 2010 World Cup in South Africa.